- Bats Right, Throws Right

 - Height 6' 3", Weight 190 lb.

-Rob Cordemans has been a fixture on Dutch teams in international competitions for a decade and has won six Hoofdklasse Pitcher of the Year honors (second-most ever through 2011).
+Rob Cordemans has been a fixture on Dutch teams in international competitions for almost two decades and has won eight Hoofdklasse Pitcher of the Year honors (second-most ever through 2013).

 He pitched for the Netherlands in the 1995 European Championship and had a 6.14 ERA in four games for the champions.
 He allowed one run in three innings in the 1995 World Port Tournament.
 In the 1995 Intercontinental Cup, he allowed one run in four innings, striking out eight.
 Only Eelco Jansen fanned more for the team.
 He was with the Dutch team in the 1996 Olympics as a 21-year-old and had both of the club's wins, losing none despite a 6.94 ERA.
 He also struggled in the 1997 World Port Tournament, surrendering 14 hits and 10 runs in 6 1/3 IP, somehow escaping without a loss.

 Pitching in the US in '98, Robbie had a 1.47 ERA for Indian River Community College, the 4th-lowest mark for a junior college pitcher in the US.
 He was with the Dutch team in the 1998 Baseball World Cup, going 1-1 with one save and a 5.28 ERA; he was plagued by 11 walks in 15 1/3 IP.